chumpgrub/2020_ashleyfurrow/src/markdown-pages/index.md

   testimonialImage: ../images/ashley-square.jpg
   testimony: >
     I love what I do.
 Students love what I do too, because they feel listened to and understood.
 They know that I am on their side and that I will help them to learn how to unlock learning.
+services:
+  heading: Educational Services I Provide
+  content: Introductory message about the services that Ashley provides.
 ctaImage: ../images/cta-map.jpg
 cta:
   headline: "Invitation to work together."